The Foundation of Viking Maritime Power: Natural Resources in Shipbuilding

 Forest Management and Felling Seasons

 The Vikings did not simply fell trees indiscriminately.
 They practiced a form of selective logging, taking only mature specimens that had reached the appropriate size and grain structure.
 Trees were typically felled in winter when sap levels were low.
-This reduced the risk of fungal attack and made the wood easier to season.
+This reduced the risk of fungal attack and made the wood easier to season, because low sap content meant less shrinkage and checking during drying.
 After felling, the timber was often left to dry for a year or more—a process called seasoning—to reduce moisture content and prevent splitting once the ship was launched.
 In coastal areas, logs were sometimes stored in brackish water or mud to keep them fresh and workable while still preventing insect infestation.
+This technique, known as "water seasoning," kept the wood in a stable, partially saturated state that made it easier to carve and bend.
+The timing of felling and the method of storage were not casual decisions; they were based on generations of observation about how wood behaves under different conditions.

 Regional Variations in Timber Supply

 The availability of suitable oak varied across the Viking world.
-In Norway, where oak was less abundant, shipbuilders turned to pine and even imported oak from Denmark or the Baltic region.
+In Norway, where oak was less abundant due to colder climates and poorer soils, shipbuilders turned to pine and even imported oak from Denmark or the Baltic region.
 The Gokstad ship (c.
-890 AD) was built from oak likely sourced from the Oslo Fjord region, but analysis of later ships shows increasing use of imported timber.
+890 AD) was built from oak likely sourced from the Oslo Fjord region, but analysis of later ships shows increasing use of imported timber as local supplies were depleted or reserved for other uses.
 In the settlements of Iceland and Greenland, where trees were scarce and stunted, ships had to be built from driftwood, imported timber, or from reused planks from older vessels.
 This regional adaptation forced Viking shipwrights to become masters of working with whatever wood was at hand.
+Driftwood, often from Siberia or North America, included larch and spruce species that behaved differently than Scandinavian oak or pine.
+Shipwrights had to adjust their techniques accordingly, sometimes using different fastening methods or altering the hull shape to compensate for the properties of the available wood.

 Beyond Wood: Animal Products, Minerals, and Marine Resources